Don Stanford

 A story about the Pony Express

 Don Stanford, like William Corbin, was a prolific author who wrote very few pony books.
 His Horsemasters, though, has remained popular for 50 years, and is much sought after.
 Aimed at older readers, it is the story of two girls who are taking their British Horse Society Horsemasters certificate.
-The BHS does not still do this examination: it was the equivalent of today’s BHSAI, and was still available up until 1986, though possibly in an altered form from what Don Stanford describes.
-Porlock Vale Riding School used to teach the Horsemasters’ and you can read about it here.
-The book is dedicated to the Horsemasters of Porlock Vale: having come across the Porlock Vale site before I started researching this author, I thought “Goodness, that sounds like The Horsemasters!” and now I know why.
-Porlock Vale alas has fallen victim to the increasing costs besetting riding schools, but you can get a good idea of just what an amazing place it was by reading more of its history here.
+The BHS does not still do this examination; it was the equivalent of today’s BHSAI, and was still available up until 1986, though possibly in an altered form from what Don Stanford describes.
+Porlock Vale Riding School used to teach the Horsemasters’ course, and the book is dedicated to the Horsemasters of Porlock Vale.
+Having come across a Porlock Vale site (now taken down) before I started researching this author, I thought “Goodness, that sounds like The Horsemasters!” and now I know why.
+Porlock Vale alas has fallen victim to the increasing costs besetting riding schools, and it closed in 2007.

 There was a Disney film based on the book.
 Released in 1961, and starring Annette Funnicello as Dinah, it seems to have songs (The Strummin’ Song is one) which suggests it perhaps doesn’t follow the book that closely.